MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 * Option 1: create SJD manually in Fabric
 * Option 2: you can use a script to export SJD from Azure Synapse and import them in Fabric using the API

-For SJD considerations, please refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).
+For SJD considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).

 ## Option 1: Create SJD manually

-To export a SJD from Azure Synapse:
+To export an SJD from Azure Synapse:

-1.	**Access Azure Synapse Studio**: Log in to the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
+1.	**Access Azure Synapse Studio**: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
 1.	**Locate the Python/Scala/R Spark Job**: Find and identify the Python/Scala/R Spark job definition that you want to migrate.
-These should be listed in your Spark job definitions in Synapse.
 1.	**Export the Job Definition Configuration**:
     * In Synapse Studio, open the Spark job definition.
     * Export or note down the configuration settings, including script file location, dependencies, parameters, and any other relevant details.

 To create a new SJD based on the exported SJD information:
-1.	**Access Fabric Workspace**: Log in to Fabric and access your workspace.
+1.	**Access Fabric Workspace**: Sign-in into Fabric and access your workspace.
 1.	**Create a New Job in Fabric**:
     * In Fabric, go to Data Engineering homepage.
     * Click "Spark Job Definition."